Niron-code/MSE-PSE/README.md

   - Interactive user input
   - Word reveal mechanism

+- `string_manipulator.py`: Demonstrates a class for basic string operations, including:
+  - Finding the position of a character in a string
+  - Calculating the length of the string
+  - Converting the string to uppercase

 ## Running the Programs

 All programs are written in Python.
 To run any program: